 From all accounts, the Carnegie City Library fulfilled the vision of the ladies of the Fortnightly Club for what Fort Smith’s public library should be.
 The library began offering storytime for children in 1909.
 In 1910 the Fort Smith librarian joined with the Little Rock librarian to begin the Arkansas Library Association.
 Efforts to increase awareness and use of the library were ongoing.
 Posters about the library were distributed at the post office, in the train station, and at area hotels.
 Librarians visited schools to tell children about library offerings.
 They staffed a table at the “inter-state” fair to tell fairgoers about the library.
 They began distributing books to library “sub-stations” in 1914.

-Budget challenges were constant, but library finances approved In 1943 when the citizens of Fort Smith approved a ½ mill tax on real and personal property to support the library.
+Budget challenges were constant, but library finances improved In 1943 when the citizens of Fort Smith approved a ½ mill tax on real and personal property to support the library.
 The annual budget jumped from $8,500 before the passage of the tax in 1943 to $14,500 in 1944.
 Voters would approve an additional ½ mill for the Fort Smith Public Library in 1957.

 Mrs. Katie L Pardew was librarian from 1923 until 1949.
 During that time, she began the library’s Arkansas Collection.
 Even though funds were limited, Pardew managed to put together one of the best collections in the state.